• Skip to primary navigation

 Have you ever bought a packet of hot cross buns from the supermarket and got them home to find they contain hardly any fruit?
 It’s happened to me more times than I care to think about!

-After being disappointed many a time by the lack of fruit in my hot cross buns, I decided to make my own.
-In this post, I’m going to show you how to make hot cross buns that are filled with fruit, and in addition, are flavoured with apple, mixed spice, and cinnamon for the best hot cross buns ever.
+After being disappointed many times by the lack of fruit in my hot cross buns, I decided to make my own.
+In this post, I'm going to show you how to make hot cross buns that are filled with fruit, and in addition, are flavoured with apple, mixed spice, and cinnamon for the best hot cross buns ever.

 There are so many ways to eat them.
-You can eat them plain, you can eat them buttered, or you can eat them my personal favourite way, which is toasted and with the butter melting all over them.
+You can eat them plain, you can eat them buttered, or you can eat them my favourite way, which is toasted and with the butter melting all over them.

 Now that the youngsters are home from school, why not all get together in the kitchen, follow my easy instructions for making hot cross buns, and you’ll be eating your own homemade hot cross buns in no time.